actano/coffeescript-style-guide/README.md

 <a name="maximum_line_length"/>
 ### Maximum Line Length

-Limit all lines to a maximum of 79 characters.
+There is no maximum line length, just try to get your lines below 120 characters.

 <a name="blank_lines"/>
 ### Blank Lines